Oma's Eclair or Cream Puff Recipe

 This easy cream puff recipe, aka Windbeutel, is among some of the most impressive quick dessert recipes you'll find.
 They are great filled with whipped cream, pudding, fruit, almost anything!
-If you want to make eclairs, pipe the dough into oblong shapes, about 3 inches long and 1 inch wide.
+If you want to make eclairs, pipe the dough into oblong shapes, about 3" long and 1" wide.
 They are shown below, glazed with chocolate and served with fresh fruit.
 OR, make a Cream Puff Cake, also shown below!

-Or, make these cream puff swans (instructions below)... easy enough for kids to help you assemble.
+Or, make these cream puff swans (instructions below)... easy enough for your grandkids to help you assemble ... and so much fun making memories!

 - 1 cup water